jfalcou/eve/doc/manual/functions/bitwise/bitwise_andnot.rst

   second parameters of proper size.

 * There is no cardinal restriction on the :ref:`concept-vectorized` operands of :ref:`function-bitwise_andnot` as long as the number of bits between them are equals.
-This implies that calls to:ref:`function-bitwise_andnot` on :ref:`concept-vectorized` values of different cardinals are allowed as long at their total size in bits are equal.
+This implies that calls to :ref:`function-bitwise_andnot` on :ref:`concept-vectorized` values of different cardinals are allowed as long at their total size in bits are equal.